akeneo/pim-helpcenter/content/updates/2021-09/5-Operations.md

 # Four New Operations Available in Tailored Exports
 ::: meta-data type="New" features="Productivity" available="mid-September" in="EE" link-to-doc="../articles/tailored-export.html#discover-operations"

-Sharing the right product information with your retailers or distributors can be daunting.
-Tailored Export covers even more business needs with the possibility to concatenate up to 4 values from different sources into one column, to convert measurement units, to add a default value in an empty cell, and to automatically clean HTML tags.
+Sometimes your product information may live in separate attributes, so instead of combining them in spreadsheets after you've downloaded it, take advantage of the new concatenate feature in Tailored Exports.
+Concatenate up to four values from different sources into one column, convert measurement units, add a default value in an empty cell, and automatically clean up HTML tags without ever leaving the export profile UI.

 ![](../img/TailoredExport_Operation_CleanHTML.png)
 ![](../img/TailoredExport_Operation_Conversion.png)